Philippine Electrical Code Summary

 4. Scale used;

-5. Name, signature and dry seal of professional electrical engineer together with registration number,
+5. Name, signature and dry seal of professional electrical engineer together with registration number, Professional Tax Receipt (PTR) and Tax Identification Number (TIN);

 6. Initial of draftsman; and